-If you are undertaking your research within our Department of Mathematical Sciences, then joint supervision across other Essex departments and schools (particularly with our School of Life Sciences, and with our School of Computer Science and Electronic Engineering) is possible.
-Some of our current students have a supervisor based in our Department and another in one of the departments or schools mentioned above.
+If you are undertaking your research within our School of Mathematics, Statistics and Actuarial Science, then joint supervision across other Essex departments and schools (particularly with our School of Life Sciences, and with our School of Computer Science and Electronic Engineering) is possible.
+Some of our current students have a supervisor based in our School and another in one of the departments or schools mentioned above.

 You will be expected to meet with your supervisor at regular intervals and have a formal supervisory board meeting every six months (or once-a-year if studying part-time) to review progress.

 At the end of your PhD you may be publishing your research in academic journals.
 Our PhD students have had papers accepted and published in journals such as: Ecology, Journal of Physics A: Mathematical and Theoretical, Mathematical Modelling of Natural Phenomena, and The North American Journal of Economics and Finance.

 The School of Mathematics, Statistics and Actuarial Science is based in the University’s state-of-the-art STEM Centre.
 Research students have a dedicated work space and PCs, with access to software such as MATLAB, Gap, SageMath, Python and R.

 All University of Essex research students have access to our innovative and unique scheme, Proficio.
 Postgraduate research students are automatically enrolled on Proficio, which provides a variety of training courses, and a fund of up to £2,500 per student for conference attendance and relevant external training courses.